mr-sven/x3d-rfm-esp32/X3D-Protocol.md

 ### MsgType 0x01 Standard message

 The first byte of the message payload is counting byte.
 The lower nibble is used as downcounter from the initiating device.
-Afer the nibble is zero, the responding device can send responds.
+After the nibble is zero, the responding device can send responds.

 The playload contains a set of bitfields which contains slots for different functions.
 Every bitfield is 16 bit LE encoded.
 As maximum of 16 devices per network, every device has its bit slot.